mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-json.markdown

 sortorder: 500031012
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql JSON
-meta: Python example code for the JSON constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code that shows how to use the JSON constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 JSON is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.